Eigenbasis and Diagonalization

 Given that we know that a transformation can have up to Eigenvectors, where is the number of rows, what happens if we use the Eigenvectors as a change of basis, by multiplying the transformation by the matrix of the Eigenvectors?

-As it turns out, converting the transformation to an Eigenbasis, if possible, is an incredibly useful conversion because of what happens to the transformation when it is converted in such a way.
+As it turns out, converting the transformation to an Eigenbasis, if possible, (a conversion otherwise known as Eigendecomposition) is an incredibly useful conversion because of what happens to the transformation when it is converted in such a way.

 Take for example, the matrix .
 This matrix scales by a factor of 2 along the y-axis, shears along the axis by a factor of 1.